I like simple ideas. Especially ones that unlock feelings of joy. Or thoughts that energize you.

 Let me recap.
 Living life full of passion is fun.
 Guys dig it too.
 You get there by changing the focus of your thoughts.
 Which brings us to my final, and most important point…

-The easiest way to control the focus of your thoughts is by asking yourself the right questions.
+The easiest way to control the focus of your thoughts for boosting energy and happiness is by asking yourself the right questions.

 If you ask yourself, “Why am I alone again on Valentine’s Day?” your mind will go searching for the answer.
 It will roam through all kinds of negative thoughts about yourself, people who have hurt you, or unlucky circumstances that frustrate you.